 In 1923 the Florida Legislature created Collier County, named for him, from Lee County, and Everglades City became the county seat.
 It was first named Everglade, then Everglades, and finally Everglades City.

 Collier pushed the completion of the Tamiami Trail (US-41) from Naples to Miami, and in 1929 built State Road 29 south to Everglades City Florida.

 It was the first time the little town had ever been connected to the rest of Florida by road.

-Hurricane Donna visited southwest Florida in 1960 and left tremendous damage in its wake.
+Hurricane Donna, one of the most destructive hurricanes on record, visited southwest Florida in 1960 and left tremendous damage in its wake.

-The County seat was then moved from Everglades City to East Naples, where it still is today.
+The county seat was then moved from Everglades City to East Naples, where it still is today.